wksheehan/ella-app/README.md

   * If there are merge conflicts, resolve them.
 Consult other team members if you are unsure which code segments to choose. *IMPORTANT: the yarn.lock and package-lock.json files are extremely important.
 Be very careful when you are resolving merge conflicts in these files.
 Even improper line spacing/newlines can cause big problems

 * Command line Steps
   * In your feature branch (i.e. daniel) run `git pull origin master`.
 This will ensure your local branch is up to date with master
   * Run `git add .`, `git commit -m <msg>`, `git push origin <your_branch>` to update the remote branch
   * Run `git checkout master`
   * Run `git merge <your_branch>` and resolve merge conflicts in your text editor (i.e. Atom, Sublime, etc).
 Atom is great for this

+### troubleshooting other's features
+Ideally, we will have well-formed, up-to-date package-lock.json and yarn.lock files.
+This will ensure that whenever you pull new features that aren't yours, all you will need to do is run `yarn install` and `npm install` to get any packages that others installed on their machines.
+This is why maintaining the package-lock.json and yarn.lock files will be uber-important.